-Seniors and Rising Seniors in the Traditional College
+Seniors and Rising Seniors in the Residential College

 Seniors and Rising Seniors (students with 72 or more earned credits) are prohibited from enrolling in Core courses via JayWeb until after all students have had an opportunity to register.
 Seniors and Rising Seniors who need to take a course that is a core offering to fulfill a major, minor or core requirement, should complete the Verification of Need to Enroll in Core Course Form (via JayWeb or pickup in the R&R Office) and return completed forms to Registration & Records BEFORE registration week opens.
 An electronic version of the Verification of Need to Enroll in Core Course form can be found in JayWeb .